CrunchyData/postgres-operator/docs/content/tutorial/user-management.md

       options: "NOSUPERUSER"
 ```

-If you want to add multiple privileges, you can add each privilege with a space between them in `options`, e.g:
+If you want to add multiple privileges, you can add each privilege with a space between them in `options`, e.g.:

 ```
 spec: